oxidizing/sihl/README.md

 Let's start by clarifying what Sihl is not:

+#### No MVC framework

-* It is not an MVC framework like Rails that let's you generate models, controllers and views quickly.
+Sihl will not help you generate models, controllers and views quickly.
 It doesn't use convention over configuration and instead tries to be as explicit as necessary.
-We think the speedup of generating MVC and auto-wiring pales in comparison to the long-term maintanability concerns.
+We think the speedup of generating MVC and auto-wiring pales in comparison to the long-term maintanability concerns

+#### No microservice framework

-* It is not a micro-service framework that deals with problems of distributed systems.
-Use your favorite FaaS/PaaS/container orchestrator/micro-service toolkit for the wiring and Sihl for the business logic.
+Sihl encourages you to build things in a service-oriented way, but it's not a microservice framework that deals with problems of distributed systems.
+Use your favorite FaaS/PaaS/container orchestrator/micro-service toolkit to deal with that and Sihl for the business logic.

-* It is not a web framework consisting of http routing, a generic middleware mechanism and some default middlewares.
-While Sihl provides these things, you could use any other solution with a Sihl app to take care of the web stuff.
-Sihl aims to tackle a broader range of infrastructure, so you can solve domain problems.
+### What Sihl is

 Now that we have that out of the way, let's have a look what Sihl *is*.

-### What Sihl is

-Sihl is a high-level application framework that can (and is) used for web development.
-It provides a set of composable building blocks and recipes that allow you to develop (web) apps quickly and maintanable at the same time.
+Sihl is a high-level application framework that can be used for web development.
+It provides a set of composable building blocks and recipes that allow you to develop (web) apps quickly but sustainably.
-It relies heavily on OCaml, its module and static type system and on functional programming to make development fun and safe.
+Statically typed functional programming with OCaml makes web development fun and safe.

-Things like database migrations, HTTP routing, user management, sessions, logging, emailing, job queues and schedules are topics that Sihl takes care of.
+Things like database migrations, HTTP routing, user management, sessions, logging, emailing, job queues and schedules are just a few of all the topics Sihl takes care of.

-### Why another web framework?
+### Do we need another web framework?

-Because all other framework didn't grow here.
+Yes, because all other frameworks didn't grow here.

 On a more serious note, originally we wanted to collect a set of services, libraries, best practices and architecture to quickly and sustainably spin-off our tools and product.
-An evaluation of languages and tools lead us to build the 5th iteration of what became Sihl using OCaml.
+An evaluation of languages and tools lead us to build the 5th iteration of what became Sihl with OCaml.
 We believe OCaml is a phenomenal host, even though its house of web development is small at the moment.

-Sihl is built on OCaml because OCaml...
+Sihl is built on OCaml because OCaml ...

-* ...runs fast
+* ... runs fast
-* ...compiles *really* fast
+* ... compiles *really* fast
-* ...is portable and works well on Linux
+* ... is portable and works well on Linux
-* ...is strict but not pure
+* ... is strict but not pure
-* ...is fun to use
+* ... is fun to use

 But the final and most important reason is the module system, which gives Sihl its modularity and strong compile-time guarantees about a project setup.
 Sihl uses OCaml modules for statically typed dependency injection.
 If your app compiles, the dependencies are wired up correctly.
-You can not use what is not there.
+You can not use what's not there.

-You can read the [concepts](#concepts) to learn more about it.
+Learn more about it in the [concepts](#concepts).

 ## Getting Started